sybrew/the-seo-framework/readme.txt

 TODO add TikTok social profile hint? eh...
 	-> Also, there appears to be a specific format: https://support.google.com/business/answer/13580646.

+TODO regression: the "popular categories" are no longer listened for changes.
+	-> This is caused by jQuery being dumb with events.

 Punt:
 - remove jQuery dependencies in UI?
 - The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.